 In 1992, Alcatraz was featured on the popular television program Sightings, where several of the Park Service staff confirmed the haunted history of the prison.
 Among the stories told by staff were unexplainable crashing sounds, running footsteps, unearthly screams, cell doors that mysteriously closed of their own accord, moans, chains rattling, and the constant feelings of being watched.

-Sightings also enlisted the help of psychic investigator, Peter James, to get his impressions as he walked through the prison.
-James soon described hearing the voices of men who had been driven mad, and experiences of abuse, fear and pain.
+Sightings also enlisted the help of a psychic investigator, Peter James, to get his impressions as he walked through the prison.
+James soon described hearing the voices of men who had been driven mad, and experiences of abuse, fear, and pain.

 The tales of ghostly hauntings upon Alcatraz Island have become so frequent that the legends have become as popular as the island’s long history.
 Seemingly, the paranormal prison is destined to live up to its popular nickname of “Hellcatraz.”

 Readers Story – August 2012